Are screens a hot spot in your family?

 2. Rules without relationship lead to rebellion:

 Before we talk about setting rules and limits, and we know kids need respectful limits to feel secure and to help them get into good habits, let’s remember that we don’t want to parent from a list of rules.
 We need to take responsibility and keep working hard on all the daily interactions that build our relationship.
-It’s the compassion, understanding, respect, and the emotional support and connection that our kids feel that helps them be open to our guidance and influence.
+It’s the compassion, understanding, respect, and emotional support and connection that our kids feel that helps them be open to our guidance and influence.

-3. Setting limits around screens:
+3. Setting limits around screens

 • Involve your kids – A unilateral process doesn't work.
 Instead approach it as a broad discussion of screens.
 Have a chat when you’re all relaxed and not in the heat of the moment.
 Help them think through how they experience screens, what do they love, what draws them in and what keeps them there?
 What might feel uncomfortable and how does it feel when they’ve been on for a long time?
 Talk about what we're missing out on when we're buried in a screen.
 As author and paediatric psychologist Tina Payne Bryson suggests, think and talk to your kids about what they’re NOT doing when they’re on screens as well as what they’re consuming when they are.
 She suggests that when kids are online, they’re missing out on time for reflection, being bored, face to face relationships and certain creative outlets.
-There are lots of great things about technology and connection on screens but the research reinforces that it’s our repeated in person relational experiences that have the MOST important impact on well being and healthy development.
+There are lots of great things about technology and connection on screens, but the research reinforces that it’s our repeated in person relational experiences that have the MOST important impact on well-being and healthy development.

 • Listen - Really listen so your kids feel heard and understood.
 We don’t need to agree but we need to try and get it.
 We want to be an active listener which means we're curious, we don't interrupt, and we repeat back what we’ve heard to make sure we've understood.
 You might say: 'So let me make sure I get it.
 You're playing more Fortnite again rather than Fifa as the new season graphics are insane and all your friends are playing.
 I can see that can be tough to leave.'

 • Acknowledge and validate their EMOTIONS – Setting limits on screen use can be an emotional process.
 The pull our kids feel to be on screens, not only to have fun but to feel validated, included and involved is real and phenomenal.
 Focus on feelings first: 'You probably feel that you're the only one who doesn't have their phone in their room at night.
 You might feel you'll miss out on stuff.
 That can feel stressful.'
+‘This switch to having no phones at school feels really hard.
+It makes the time at home when you might be online even more important.
+That’s tough.’

 • Agree on the rules and the limits - these reflect your values.
 The most effective way to instil these values in our kids is through modelling.
 Ask yourself: how is my approach to screens?
 We also use respectful limits and boundaries, always beginning and ending with empathy.
 You might say: 'We know this is hard.
 We're going to start with one area which is the evening.
-We know that getting enough sleep is vital and that the research supports putting phones away and out of the bedroom at least an hour before sleep.
+We know that getting enough sleep is vital and the research supports putting phones away and out of the bedroom at least an hour before sleep.
 You're really good at putting your phone away during homework even though we know that can feel hard too.'
 Get their input.
 Rather than immediately putting new rules in place, give them some time and if they can't agree then empathise.
-'We're going to start this next Monday and we'll check back in together on Saturday morning to see how things are going.'
+'We're going to start this next Monday, and we'll check back in together on Saturday morning to see how things are going.'

 • Agree on the rewards and consequences upfront:

-Rewards can help instil good habits that are challenging to adopt.
+• Rewards can help instil good habits that are challenging to adopt.
 Over time as your kids’ habits become their own values you won’t need to rely on rewards.
 The first and MOST important reward will always be descriptive praise which might sound like this: 'You should be really proud of yourself for getting off the first time I asked you.
-I know how hard it is for you and I appreciate that we didn't get into an argument.'
+I know how hard it is for you, and I appreciate that we didn't get into an argument.'
 ‘Where does your phone need to be before you sit down for supper?
 It’s still a bit new and I appreciate that you remembered to put it on the windowsill.'

-Consequences: Agree what will happen if they aren’t able to keep to the limit in advance.
+• Consequences: Agree what will happen if they aren’t able to keep to the limit in advance.
 No surprises.
 When agreeing a consequence, involve the kids and ask yourself if it's reasonable, relevant, and timely?
 So often our kids come up with more draconian consequences for themselves than we do.
 Try: ' What do you think the consequence should be for not handing your phone at the time we agreed?'
 'Great.
 We’ve agreed that when you put your phone on charge on time in the kitchen at night, then you'll have it in the morning to check stuff for 15 minutes before you go to school.
 If you find it too hard, then you won't have your time until after school.'
 Agree it and write it down on a whiteboard so everyone can see it.

 • Embrace non-screen activities.
 Change can be hard, especially when it comes to screens.
 Support your kids as much as you can to find balance with unplugged activities, interests, relationships and fun.

 • Acknowledge the tiniest steps in the right direction and empathise with how hard it is to make changes.
 Keep checking back in and discuss how things are going.
-This is not a one off conversation.
+This is not a one-off conversation.
 Be adaptive and flexible if appropriate and where it makes sense, adjusting to ages and stages, and always keeping your values in mind.

 Finally, here are some examples of family rules.
 Notice that they're positive - rather than ‘NO phones at the table’, try ‘all phones on charge or in the basket at supper’.
 Your own rules will reflect your values and your unique family: